dhthwy/r/README.md

 How you treat others from day 0 is typically the most authentic version of yourself (first impressions).
 If you need others to direct, then it's just a show.

-Anyway, I don't look anymore."
+Anyway, my eyes are closed."